mmurygin/notes/highload/datastore.md

     * It's easier to perform maintanance in this case
     * Although it's possible to perform writes on both masters - it's not recomended.
 Because of the complexity of this setup and complexity of handling the conflicts
     * In case when we have only one master for writes we could easily switch to another master in case of failure.

+## Sharding
+1. **Sharding** it is data partitioning by some predefined partition keys and rules.
+    * for example we could place every user with odd id in database 1 and every user with even id with database2

+### Pros
+1. With sharding we could implement horizontal scalability of our reads and writes, in addition to this we could partition data, and as a result we the number of data that we store depends on the number of servers, but not the size of the server.

+### Challenges
+1. Developers should have knowledge on how to choose partition key and how to work correctly with shared data
+1. It's become challenging (or sometimes impossible) to perform aggregation queries between shards
+1. It's very difficult to reshard data - for example at the begginning you had 2 shards, but now to fullfill all the requirements you need 4 shards.
+So it's very difficult to reshard data on life servers with simple setup.
+There are two ways to handle resharding:
+    * Have separate database, which is responsible for storing and providing connectivity between entity id and shard id
+    * Prepare shards in advance
+        * Estimate the amount of data that you will have
+        * How many shards do you need to maintain this amount of data (for example we have 16)
+        * Create a separate database for every future shard (so we have 16 databases in total)
+        * Put all this databases into the minimun amount of servers (for example 2 servers with 8 databases each)
+        * When you need to scale horizontally just move some databases to another servers

+## NoSQL